befriendabacterium/communityinvasion/README.md

   * **inputs**: There are three options for downloading the 'inputs' and 'outputs' data, related to where in the pipeline you want to start running the code.

     * `1_start`: These inputs and outputs folders contain only the 'rawest' data i.e. the data needed to run the analysis from the start to the end.
-You can download it from OSF by running `download_data_start.R`, before running the pipeline from start to finish, in the correct order.
-If you want to run the whole pipeline, just run `0_run_wholepipeline.R`, though it'll take a while.
+Use this option if you want to run the whole pipeline from start to finish (or just run `Z_run_wholepipeline.R`, though it'll take a while).
     * `2_preanalysis`: These inputs and outputs folders contain the data after pipeline steps 1-6 have been run i.e. time-consuming pre-analysis has been done.
-You can download it from OSF by running `download_data_preanalysis.R`, before running the pipeline from Step 8 (`8_randomforests.R`).
 This allows you to run the analysis from the point described in the main body of the manuscript in Results.
     * `3_end`: These inputs and outputs folders contain the end result of running all of the steps/scripts in the pipeline.
-You can download it from OSF by running `download_data_end.R`.

 You can choose which option you want by changing the 'whichpoint' variable to the relevant string (i.e. 1_start, 2_preanalysis, 3_end)